KNOWLEDGE IS POWER

 The NAMI Family-to Family Education Program is a 12 week course for families and friends of individuals with serious mental illness.
-The course is taught by trained family members who have lived with this experience and is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
+The course is led by trained family members who have lived with this experience and is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
 All course materials are furnished at no cost to you; however, we do require registration and a commitment to attend all classes.

 Many family members describe the impact of this program as life changing.
-Join thousands of families just like yours who have gained insight, information and understanding.
+Join thousands of families just like yours who have gained insight, information and understanding through this course.

 - Family responses to the trauma of mental illness.